 Unfortunately, coffee will always be a little bit acidic.
 This is just because of the basic chemistry behind this delicious drink.
 But it is wonderful that there are some strategies to lessen the acidity, like buying Lifeboost’s tasty low-acid coffee or switching to cold brew.

-Give these options a try – we hope they work out!
+Give these methods of reducing acidity in coffee a try – we hope they work out!
 And if all else fails, why not enjoy a few coffee memes?